pmidford/arachadmin/README.md

 4. Download and install web2py.
 The current version of arachadmin runs with version 2.5.1.

-5. Get the current backend dumpe from figshare.
+5. Get the current backend dump from figshare.

+6. Load the dump using: TBD

 ## Contact:
    Peter E. Midford